The Grief Prophecy is the

 From the liner notes:

-"This is a compilation that we have been talking about doing for ages, but not
+"This is a compilation that we have been talking about doing for ages, but

-we were overwhelmed with the enthusiasm and interest from our fans.
+spread, we were overwhelmed with the enthusiasm and interest from our fans.
 So, for all you who missed the early days of Dissection,

 and of course for all the rest of you who this may be of interest for: Here's the early mischief.
 Re-visited and re-released.